danjohnson3141/Jekyll-Test/POST-&#47;app_supports.md

 =
 #### Parameters

-:body, this is the actual text of the support request
+:body - Text, passed in through the post data.
+This is the plain text of the submission.

-:email, if the user is not logged in, the app will ask the user for this, if they're logged in it will automatically fill it in.
+:email - Varchar, passed in through the post data.
+If the user is not logged in, the app will ask the user for this, if they're logged in it will automatically fill it in.

 =
 ####JSON request example: